 Kandasamy et al[92] reported an example of proximal tubular-like cell differentiation from iPSCs used to predict drug-induced nephrotoxicity.
-They used commercial iPS (foreskin)-4, from WiCell Research Institute and differentiated these cells in human proximal tubular-like cells (HPTC-like) in 8 d, using commercial renal epithelial growth medium added with BMP-2 and BMP-7.
+They used commercial iPS (foreskin)-4, from WiCell Research Institute and differentiated these cells in human proximal tubular-like cells (HPTC-like) in 8 d, using commercial renal epithelial growth medium supplemented with BMP-2 and BMP-7.
 They analyzed the expression of markers to evaluate the different steps of differentiation in HPTC-like cells.
-In summary, the expression of iPSC characteristic genes, such as SOX2, NANOG, DNMT3D and OCT3/4, decreased starting from day 1 of differentiation, while the characteristic genes of proximal tubular cells (AQP1, GGT and KSP-CAD) are expressed in HPTC-like.
+In summary, the expression of iPSC characteristic genes such as SOX2, NANOG, DNMT3D, and OCT3/4 decreased starting from day 1 of differentiation, while the characteristic genes of proximal tubular cells (AQP1, GGT, and KSP-CAD) are expressed in HPTC-like cells.
 The authors also analyzed the expression of 31 different genes in HPTC-like cells, including genes coding for transporters, epithelial markers and kidney injury markers.
-They then analyzed the nephrotoxic effect of two compounds, rifampicin and citrinin, in terms of IL-6 and IL-8 expression and noted an increase in the two ILs after drug treatment.
-They used the IL-6/IL-8-based assay to test 30 compounds that included substances for which a nephrotoxic effect was known and substances that did not produce such toxicity and treated HPTC-like cells derived from iPSC differentiation and a commercial line of HPTC (American Type Culture Collection).
+Then they analyzed the nephrotoxic effect of two compounds, rifampicin and citrinin, in terms of IL-6 and IL-8 expression and noted an increase in the two ILs after drug treatment.
+They used the IL-6/IL-8-based assay to test 30 compounds that included substances for which a nephrotoxic effect was known and substances that did not produce such toxicity and treated HPTC-like cells derived from iPSC differentiation and a commercial line of HPTC (American Type Culture Collection, Manassas, VA, United States).
 To classify the compounds as toxic and non-toxic, an automated classifier was used and the system was trained to recognize the two types of compounds.
 Finally, they tested how predictive the developed system was and concluded that cells differentiated from iPSCs have higher test accuracy than HPTC.
-Therefore, HPTC-like can be used to predict toxicity using this automatic system.
-In addition, performance predictions were also analyzed using HPTC derived from nephrectomy samples from 2 tumor patients and an increased variability in performance was observed.
-The authors concluded that the use of HPTC-like differentiated from iPSCs in this prediction system can avoid inter-donor variability problems and thus could be useful to predict nephrotoxicity of drugs.
-Finally, authors tested the anticancer drug cisplatin using different biomarkers.
-The treatment produced on HPTC-like DNA double strand breaks and ROS production.
-The authors reported that the results obtained are in line with clinical data and animal experiments, and conclude that iPSC-differentiated HPTC-like cells are an effective model for the in vitro study of cisplatin-induced toxicity[92].
+Therefore, HPTC-like cells can be used to predict toxicity using this automatic system.
+In addition, performance predictions were also analyzed using HPTC derived from nephrectomy samples from two tumor patients and an increased variability in performance was observed.
+The authors concluded that the use of HPTC-like cells differentiated from iPSCs in this prediction system can avoid inter-donor variability problems and thus could be useful to predict nephrotoxicity of drugs.
+Finally, authors tested the anti-cancer drug cisplatin using different biomarkers.
+The treatment produced HPTC-like DNA double-strand breaks and reactive oxygen species (ROS) production.
+The authors reported that the results obtained are in line with clinical data and animal experiments, and concluded that iPSC-differentiated HPTC-like cells are an effective model for the in vitro study of cisplatin-induced toxicity[92].

-Although the number of studies on drug-induced nephrotoxicity based on iPSCs are currently limited, such model represents a good tool to investigate the pathophysiology of many renal diseases and could allow the investigation of more effective therapies.
+Although the number of studies on drug-induced nephrotoxicity based on iPSCs is currently limited, such a model represents a good tool to investigate the pathophysiology of many renal diseases and may allow the investigation of more effective therapies.
 In fact, for many kidney diseases, specific in vitro models are not yet available.
-The use of pluripotent stem cells (which include iPSC and embryonic stem cells) have allowed the study of renal diseases due to genetic mutations, such as renal cysts, diabetes syndrome, Wolfram syndrome, focal segmental glomerulosclerosis, systemic lupus erythematosus, Wilms tumor and Alport syndrome[86].
+The use of pluripotent stem cells (including iPSC and embryonic stem cells) have allowed the study of renal diseases due to genetic mutations such as renal cysts, diabetes syndrome, Wolfram syndrome, focal segmental glomerulosclerosis, systemic lupus erythematosus, Wilms tumor, and Alport syndrome[86].

-With respect to iPSC-derived proximal tubular cells, 3D kidney organoids are characterized by distinct cell types, such as endothelial cells, nephron progenitors, and podocyte-like cells and are therefore promising systems for nephrotoxicity testing[93].
+With respect to iPSC-derived proximal tubular cells, 3D kidney organoids are characterized by distinct cell types such as endothelial cells, nephron progenitors, and podocyte-like cells and are therefore promising systems for nephrotoxicity testing[93].